DonnelCyril/plexure/Exercise4.md

     ```
    - Few things to consider here:
      - Care should be taken when executing this in an Asp.net environment.
 Each parallel operation will be executed in a seperate thread from the thread pool.
 While this would improve individual response times, the overall throughput of the system will be affected.
-     - Check if *provider.GetQuotes* is CPU bound task.
-Typically this will be an *async* task and *Task.WhenAll* should be used:
+     - Check if *provider.GetQuotes* is a CPU bound task.
+If this is an IO bound task, use *Task.WhenAll* to run the operations concurrently:
         ```csharp
         var quotesFromEachProvider = await priceProviders
             .Select(provider => provider.GetQuotes(itinerary.TicketClass, itinerary.Waypoints));